 The triceps brachii (also triceps brachii muscle, latin: musculus triceps brachii) is a large three-headed muscle of the posterior muscle group of the upper arm.

-Fibers of the three heads of the triceps brachii converge to a single tendon that inserts onto the olecranon process of the ulna.
+Fibers of the three heads of the triceps brachii converge into a single tendon that inserts onto the olecranon process of the ulna.

 The main function of the triceps brachii is extension of the forearm.
 The long head of the triceps brachii participates in both extension and adduction of the upper arm.